shenghanqin/tvmaze-nextjs/README.md

 - **User-friendly Interface**: Enjoy a sleek and intuitive design that ensures a smooth and enjoyable browsing experience.

-- **Data-driven Content**: Cineworld utilizes the TMDB API to provide up-to-date movie information, including posters, summaries, and ratings.
+- **Data-driven Content**: Xiaoxiliworld utilizes the TMDB API to provide up-to-date movie information, including posters, summaries, and ratings.

-- **Responsive Design**: Access Cineworld from any device, as the website is fully responsive and optimized for mobile, tablet, and desktop.
+- **Responsive Design**: Access Xiaoxiliworld from any device, as the website is fully responsive and optimized for mobile, tablet, and desktop.

-- **Fast Loading**: Built with Next.js 13, Cineworld boasts lightning-fast loading times, reducing waiting times for an optimal user experience.
+- **Fast Loading**: Built with Next.js 13, Xiaoxiliworld boasts lightning-fast loading times, reducing waiting times for an optimal user experience.

 ## Installation and Setup